hybridgroup/gophercon-2023/sensor/arduino/README.md

 - Connect the "3.3V" pin on the Arduino to the breadboard's power rail (+) using a red jumper cable.

-- Plug the Grove blue LED into the provided cable with the Grove connector on one end, and the male jumpers on the other.
+- Plug the Grove green LED into the provided cable with the Grove connector on one end, and the male jumpers on the other.
 Make sure the LED itself is plugged into the Grove board.

 - Connect the black male end of the Grove cable to the breadboard's ground rail (-).